kaaengine/kaa/docs/tutorial/part02.rst

         self.root.add_child(self.arrow3)

 Run the game again.
 Looks much better doesn't it?
 The arrows appear exactly where we put them.

+**Note**: Sprites are immutable.
+Think of them as wrapper objects for image files.

 Moving objects around
 ~~~~~~~~~~~~~~~~~~~~~